Sabbatical Leave for Faculty Member

-The application for a sabbatical may be obtained from either the Faculty Development Committee webpage or from the link in this policy.
+The application for a sabbatical may be obtained from either the Faculty Sabbatical Committee webpage or from the link in this policy.
 An eligible faculty member who wishes to apply for sabbatical leave must submit a completed application to the Dean by October 15 of the academic year preceding the sabbatical, after discussing the proposal with the head of the department or the administrator of the school and the appropriate academic Dean.
-Within a week of receipt, the Dean must forward the application package to the Chairperson of the Faculty Development Committee.
+Within a week of receipt, the Dean must forward the application package to the Chairperson of the Faculty Sabbatical Committee.

 The applicant will attach to the proposal a letter from the head of the department, or the academic Dean as the case may be, containing a description of how courses or essential duties will be covered and resources needed, if any.

-The Faculty Development Committee will make its recommendation to the Provost by December 1.
+The Faculty Sabbatical Committee will make its recommendation to the Provost by December 1.
 Sabbaticals are granted by the President of the University, notifying the applicants no later than January 30.

-A faculty member who takes a sabbatical leave is required to file a report of his or her activity with the Faculty Development Committee, the department head, the appropriate Dean, the Provost, and the Vice President for Business Affairs within three months of the end of the sabbatical leave.
+A faculty member who takes a sabbatical leave is required to file a report of his or her activity with the Faculty Sabbatical Committee, the department head, the appropriate Dean, the Provost, and the Vice President for Business Affairs within three months of the end of the sabbatical leave.